Panhwar-hub/jewelry-detection/README.md

 3. Install the dependencies
 pip install -r requirements.txt

-4. Download the trained UNet and YOLOv8 models:
+4. Download the trained UNet:

 - UNet: https://drive.google.com/file/d/1wtjdfbj7xDH-g78xJcBjnzkBTR7ZMqQI/view?usp=sharing
 - Place it in the `Models/` folder as `jewelry_unet.pth`
-- Place your YOLOv8 `best.pt` model in the same folder

-5. Put your models in the right place
-Your jewelry_unet.pth into the models/ folder
-Your YOLOv8 .pt file (best.pt) into the same folder

 Start the GUI
-python app/app.py
+python app.py
 It’ll open up a window.
 Click “Select an Image,” and it will show:

 The original image with detected hands